Sohail-Shaikh-07/Credit-Exploratory-Data-Analysis/README.md

 - Strategies for handling missing data.
 - Relationships between various features in the dataset.

+## 📊 Datasets

+This project uses the following datasets, which were sourced from Kaggle:

+- **Loan Application Dataset**: This dataset contains loan application details, including information about the applicants and their loan statuses.
+You can download it [here](https://www.kaggle.com/datasets/ramakrushnamohapatra/loan-application-dataset).

+- **Previous Application Dataset**: This dataset contains information about previous loan applications and their corresponding details.
+You can download it [here](https://www.kaggle.com/datasets/ramakrushnamohapatra/previous-and-columns-data).

+Make sure to download these datasets and place them in the appropriate directory for data analysis.

 ## 🛠️ Contribution
 Contributions are welcome!
 Feel free to fork the repository, submit pull requests, or report issues.